getantidote/zdotdir/.github/README.md

 # zdotdir

-> A full-featured Zsh starter kit using antidote
+> A full-featured sample Zsh config using antidote

 ## Description

 This project aims to give you an example Zsh config that uses [antidote] as a plugin manager and pulls some amazing Zsh plugins together.
-Please fork it and make it your own.
+Consider it a starter kit for Zsh.
+Please borrow from it for your own config, or fork it and make it your own.

+## What's included

+A sample antidote `.zsh_plugins.txt` file that bundles plugins with the following plugin provided features:
+- Autosuggestions
+- History substring searching
+- Syntax highlighting
+- <kbd>TAB</kbd> completions
+- A functions directory for lazy-loaded functions
+- A zshrc.d directory for auto-sourced configs
+- A completions directory for user added completions
+- Better Zsh history settings
+- Better Zsh option values
+- And much more, all without compromising shell speed :rocket:

 ## Installation